nickheyer/DiscoFlix/README.md

 waitress-serve --host 127.0.0.1 --port 5000 app:app
 ```

 Fill in the required information by pressing the "edit" tab or within the json itself ("values" tab), start the bot by moving the switch labeled Bot I/O, profit.
 If you run into any errors, make sure all fields are completed in the edit tab.
+Make sure that you add your own "discordusername#1234" to users and admins otherwise the bot will not respond to you.

 ![edit_tab_info](https://user-images.githubusercontent.com/60236014/181657291-75e4192f-f5b6-41e1-b296-dcd6abcffe69.png)